//this is the mailchimp popup form //ShareThis code for sharing images

 It's easy to deploy a new tool, but getting employees to use it is a different story.

-Leaders need to set the tone for the entire organization by modeling the kind of behavior you want to see.
+Leaders need to set the tone for the entire organization by modeling the kind of behavior they want to see.
 This starts from the top.
-Make sure executive leadership is generous and authentic with recognition from the beginning.
-Guide them in crafting initial recognition to make sure it’s effective and inclusive.
+Ensure executive leadership is generous and authentic with recognition from the beginning.
+Guide them in crafting initial recognition to ensure it’s effective and inclusive.

 Make the Most of Your Launch